Sweet, creamy fruity real ice cream with a box of jello thrown in. Jello Ice Cream can be made with or without an ice cream machine. Easy & Delicious!

 The week before Carsyn was due to arrive, we began planning some blog posts for my blogs for when he was born and the immediate week after.
 My daughter is my partner in recipe developing as well as my part-time photographer.
-We knew we had to get ahead.

 Honestly in honor of the upcoming arrival of her sweet little one (you know, sweet – pastel colors, kids love jello – Jello Ice Cream, just go with it).
 Here is the original recipe: Jello Sherbet Ice Cream.

 We changed it up a little and made it the way I make my real vanilla ice cream, just with the jello mix added.
 I wanted to use as many pure ingredients since I was using the jello too, plus we didn’t have any ice cream mix, and couldn’t find it.

 However if you are using only one flavor, you could totally use an ice cream maker and it will be a little firmer than soft serve when done.
 SO good!
-Freeze in the freeze for an additional 2 hours for a more traditional ice cream.
+Freeze in the freezer for an additional 2 hours for a more traditional ice cream.

 At any rate, all the flavors were very good.
 The ice cream was fruity, creamy and tasted just like if we had purchased a store bought brand of ice cream.
 Really the ingredients tasted stronger which is why I like homemade ice cream better anyway.
+Smooth, silky and creamy.